 - His Excellency's "car", in the Marx Brothers film, Duck Soup.
 After being twice left behind by Harpo in the detached sidecar, Groucho insists that this time he's driving.
 Cue Harpo driving off in the sidecar, leaving Groucho on the immobile motorcycle.

-- In Those Magnificent Men in Their Flying Machines, the German flying machine is out of control, and the American hero is attempting to help by pursuing it with a motorcycle with a sidecar.
-The German general (Gert Frobe) jumps in the sidecar.
-When they get close enough, the hero jumps from the motorcycle to the flying machine, leaving the general in the sidecar.
+- In Those Magnificent Men in Their Flying Machines, the German flying machine is out of control, and the American hero (Stuart Whitman) is attempting to help by pursuing it with a motorcycle with a sidecar.
+The German colonel (Gert Fröbe) jumps in the sidecar.
+When they get close enough, the hero jumps from the motorcycle to the flying machine, leaving the colonel in the sidecar.
 Eventually, the cycle and sidecar fly into the sewage farm.

 - In the On The Buses movies, the family (except for Stan, who drives the bus) has only a motorcycle and sidecar to transport.
 There are many mishaps.